Definition of chronic constipation

 Laxative for constipation

 Laxatives are an option if all previous measures for constipation have failed.
 Laxatives make the stool more fluid and fuller and thus stimulate intestinal activity.
 They are available as drops, coated tablets, solution, suppositories or powder.
 Always discuss the intake with your doctor beforehand.
-There are two different types of laxatives, which differ in their mode of action:

 - Intestinal stimulant laxatives: They increase the amount of water and electrolytes in the intestine and ensure that the sluggish colon moves more.
 Frequently used active ingredients are bisacodyl, sodium picosulphate or sennosides (preparations from the leaves and fruits of Cassia senna and Cassia angustifolia).
 In principle, you can also use these laxatives over a longer period of time if no diarrhea occurs.
 However, it is advisable to use the product for as short a period as possible until bowel movements have returned to normal.